Hello

 Sources of information.

-source of the picture mentioned - usually from my collection (with some
+the source is mentioned - usually from my collection (with some

 information about when and where I bought the instrument).
 If not from